 Growing Marigolds in Less-Than-Ideal Light Conditions

-The best option, in this case, is to plant your Marigolds in containers.
+In this case, the best option is to plant your Marigolds in containers.
 With well-draining soil and a large enough pot for your chosen variety, Marigolds make wonderful container plants and bloom prolifically throughout their flowering season.

 Planting in pots allows you to move the plants throughout the day to the correct position, taking advantage of the sunlight to provide the minimum of 6 hours of direct light required.